 Next, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

 And lastly, we also note the presence of sodium nitrite, a controversial color preservative.
 Sodium nitrite has been linked to the production of cancer-causing substances (known as nitrosamines) when meats are exposed to high cooking temperatures.

-Judging by its ingredients alone, Purina Bella Pate looks like a below-average wet product.
+Judging by its ingredients alone, Purina Bella Pate dog food looks like a below-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 44% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 29% for the overall product line.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical wet dog food.